Overcoming Acute and Chronic Pain

 The less consciousness we have of our emotional being, the more physical disturbances we are likely to have–from ailments such as migraines, fibromyalgia, chronic fatigue, and post-traumatic stress to anomalous perceptions such as apparitions and involuntary out-of-body experiences.
 Using the latest scientific research on immunity, sensation, stress, cognition, and emotional expression, the authors demonstrate that the way we process our feelings provides a key to who is most likely to experience these phenomena and why.
 They explain that emotion is a portal into the world of extraordinary perception, and they provide the studies that validate the science behind telepathic dreams, poltergeists, and ESP.
 The Spiritual Anatomy of Emotion challenges the prevailing belief that the brain must necessarily rule the body.
 Far from being by-products of neurochemistry, the authors show that emotions are the key vehicle by which we can understand ourselves and our interactions with the world around us as well as our most intriguing–and perennially baffling–experiences.

-- Presents the actual words of Avicenna translated directly from the original Arabic, removing the inaccuracies and errors of most translators
+- Presents the actual words of Avicenna in a new and unique translation directly from the original Arabic, removing the inaccuracies and errors of most translators

 - Explains current medical interpretations and ways to apply Avicenna’s concepts today, particularly for individualized medicine